 Well, let me start by saying you must find time to visit both if you can!
 And spoiler alert, there is no winner in this article.
 Both Sark and Herm are winners.
 Nonetheless, I am going to break down the islands into a few useful categories, so you can see which one is for you.

 Let’s start by looking at a few facts and figures about each island.
-Firstly, Sark is the much larger of the islands, with a population of 500 and an area just over 2 square miles.
+Firstly, Sark Island is the much larger of the islands, with a population of 500 and an area just over 2 square miles.

 Both islands have banned cars but being the busier of the two Sark still has horse and cart, bikes, and tactors.
 Generally, you don’t see any of these in Herm, as most travel is on foot.